Ramyasreeneralla12/event-rsvp-mern/README.md

 - Dashboard showing:
   - Events created by the user
   - Events joined by the user
-  - All upcoming and completed events
+  - All completed events
 - Event auto-completion after 30 minutes of start time
-- Only event creators can edit or delete their events
+- Only event creators can delete their events
 - Fully responsive UI (mobile, tablet, desktop)

 ##  RSVP Capacity & Concurrency Handling